simeononsecurity/simeononsecurity.ch/content/articles/eye-spy-passive-surveillance-detector-esp32-2026/index.en.md

 ### False Positives to Expect

 **Consumer cameras at neighbors' homes**: Ring, Nest, Wyze, Arlo, and Reolink cameras are ubiquitous in residential neighborhoods.
 Their OUIs appear in the 31-entry camera table.
 In residential environments, you should expect some yellow (Caution, +3) hits from neighbors' doorbell cameras.
-These are not false positives in the technical sense - the device *is* detecting a camera - but context matters.
+These aren't false positives in the technical sense - the device *is* detecting a camera - but context matters.

 **Retail iBeacon deployments**: Major retailers deploy iBeacon infrastructure in virtually every store.
 Any detection trip to a mall or grocery store will likely trigger the iBeacon detection (+2).
 Again, the device is doing its job - the retail tracking infrastructure really is there.